 Many dedicated alarm systems need to be professionally installed.
 These tend to meet UK and European industry standards in physical robustness, tamper proofing, environmental impact, false alarm reduction and sensor reliability.

 DIY options are usually off-the-shelf kits that do more than just security.
 Often advertised as smart hubs rather than smart alarms, they’re lifestyle devices with security.
 While the versatility of these is great, they may not offer the same reliability and security.

 Boundary will be in the fairly unique position of offering a dedicated smart intruder alarm, which can be DIY installed or professionally installed and conform to EN50131 Grade 2.

 ARC Monitoring becomes an option

-Perhaps the top advantage professional installation is that your system will be eligible for monitoring.
-Your system is monitored by an alarm receiving centre, staffed by security personnel who will contact you, a nominated keyholder or the police in the event of a break-in.
+Perhaps the top advantage of professional installation is that your system will be eligible for monitoring.
+Your alarm is monitored by an alarm receiving centre, staffed by security personnel who will contact you, a nominated keyholder or the police in the event of a break-in.
 This is a massive stress reliever if you’re away from home a lot or you tend to keep your phone on silent.

 A professional installs it

 There’s also the convenience of having a pro else install your system, and the peace of mind of knowing that the alarm is fitted properly.
 Having a professionally installed alarm can significantly reduce the risk of false alarms being triggered easily.